MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/help-command-team-foundation-version-control.md

 - The option `/?` is an alias for `help`.
 If you use the `/?` option with a command, the system invokes the `help` command and displays syntax information for the command you entered.

-- For more information on how to use the `tf` command-line utility, see [Use Team Foundation version control commands](use-team-foundation-version-control-commands.md).
+For more information on how to use the `tf` command-line utility, see [Use Team Foundation version control commands](use-team-foundation-version-control-commands.md).

 ## Examples

-### List tf commands
+### List tf vc commands

 The following example displays a list of the version control commands.